Analysis | India’s Unicorns Are More Like Workhorses

 Based on its current trajectory, Icertis has every chance of breaking out of the outsourcing model that made India’s IT sector famous over the past two decades.
 That’s because it’s making real software for enterprises to use, rather than employing thousands of people to run software on behalf of Western clients at a fraction of the cost.

 India is going to need more such companies, as big names in IT outsourcing, including Infosys Ltd. and Tata Consultancy Services Ltd., face pressure from cloud services, stricter U.S. visa rules, and a call to bring back Western jobs.
 If they weaken, then so too may India’s supply of foreign income.
 Of 30 soonicorns identified by Indian media outlet Inc42 as having the potential to fetch a $1-billion-plus valuation by 2020, five are in enterprise tech.
 One of them, Druva Software Pvt., is a cloud data-protection provider with a suite of global clients.
+A $130 million round of funding last month subsequently raised the company’s valuation above $1 billion, a spokesperson told Bloomberg Opinion.
 Another is Atlan, which makes data-management software.

 India’s startup scene is relatively new compared with China’s, and its economy is much smaller despite their populations being of similar size.
 That helps explain why there are 94 unicorns in China and 19 in India.